An epicurean adventure to: Nepal

 Cardamom pods

-Put them in a mortar and pestle and crush them with the pestle until the shells crack open.
-This makes getting the seeds out much easier!
+Instead, use a mortar and pestle to crush the pods until they crack open.
+This makes removing the seeds much easier!

 Garlic paste and ginger paste

-We opt for shop-bought pastes to keep things convenient and speedy but feel free to use fresh garlic cloves and ginger root if you prefer.
+We use store-bought pastes for convenience and speed but feel free to use fresh garlic cloves and ginger root if that's your preference.

 Greek yoghurt

-We love the richness and creaminess of full-fat Greek yoghurt but any full-fat plain yoghurt works too.
-Just a heads up, low-fat yoghurts might not hold up as well and could split.
+We love the richness and creaminess of full-fat Greek yoghurt, but any full-fat plain yoghurt works too.

 Chicken